simonlabcode/bam2bakR/README.md

 Edit the values in the config file as necessary and move on to the last step.

 ## Run it!
-Technically, all you need to do to run TL-Snakemake is activate the pipeline environment and call snakemake as follows (replacing `pipeline-env-tmp2` with whatever you named the environment and `8` replaced with whatever you entered for `cpus` in the config):
+Technically, all you need to do to run TL-Snakemake is activate the pipeline environment and call snakemake as follows (replacing `pipeline-env-tmp2` with whatever you named the environment and `8` replaced with whatever you entered for `cpus` in the config).
+Also, TL-Snakemake doesn't currently support use of -s4U control samples to call SNPs, though this will hopefully change soon.
+You should still process these control samples though as they are helpful for downstream analysis and data quality assessment:
 ```
 $ conda activate pipeline-env-tmp2
 $ snakemake --cores 8
 ```
 There are **A LOT** of adjustable parameters that you can play with when running a Snakemake pipeline.
-I would point you to the Snakemake documentation for the details on everything you can change when running the pipeline.
+I would point you to the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html) for the details on everything you can change when running the pipeline.

+### Output
+All output files will be placed in a directory named `results` that will be created the first time you run TL-Snakemake.
+The output of greatest interest, the gzipped cB.csv file, will be in `results/cB`.

+### Questions?
+If you have any questions or run into any problems, feel free to reach out to me (Isaac Vock) at isaac.vock@gmail.com